badluma/TheMillionCounterAI/README.md

 - **Counter** (Cyan): Generates the actual numbers
 - **Cheerleader** (White): Provides motivation and ensures compliance

-## 🎯 The Challenge
+## Instructions

 The AI must follow strict rules:

-- ✅ Generate every number from 1 to 1,000,000 in sequence
+- Generate every number from 1 to 1,000,000 in sequence
-- ✅ No skipping numbers
+- No skipping numbers
-- ✅ No shortcuts (like "1 2 3 ...
+- No shortcuts (like "1 2 3 ...
 1000000")
-- ✅ No punctuation marks (commas, dots, dashes, brackets)
+- No punctuation marks (commas, dots, dashes, brackets)
-- ✅ Maximum 10 numbers per message
+- Maximum 10 numbers per message
-- ✅ Numbers must be separated by spaces only
+- Numbers must be separated by spaces only
-- ✅ Complete the task by outputting the special completion code: `x3sdas2323uefoui`
+- Complete the task by outputting the special completion code: `x3sdas2323uefoui`

-## ⚙️ Configuration
+## Configuration

 You can modify the AI model used by editing the `model` variable in the scripts: